joeyzhao1005/bene/README-EN.md

-# Bene

 ![Bene-Not just a launcher](https://joeyzhao1005.github.io/bene/images//banner.png "Bene-Not just a launcher")

-Not just a launcher.
+# Bene, Not just a launcher.

 "Bene" is typically known as "Bene Desktop" or "Bene Launcher".